 Indian Cuisine: A Background

 dal, and a cooling yogurt raita.
 Often one or two different chutneys are passed as a sort of condiment to the dishes.
 All this could be followed by an exotic sweet such as gulab jamun.
 Finally, a whole clove to refresh the breath, and a cup of hot spiced tea to aid in digestion.

+The climates and cultures of India determine the nature of regional dishes.
 The northern parts of India are wheat country.
 Bread of all kinds accompanies meals.
 In the torrid climate of the south, rice grows best and is on every plate.

 Here are some of the hallmarks of the major culinary traditions of the Indian subcontinent.

 On the eastern coast, Bengali cuisine offers spicy fish dishes.
 Its "burnt milk" sweets are renowned across the country.